 Once you have created a dServer Location, you can modify the dServer Location properties.
+The properties that appear in the dServer Location Properties tab were configured at the time you created the dServer Location.
 You can also view the dServer Location Statistics including Server versions and the number of licensed devices for each Server.